ivanvorobei/SPLarkController/README.md

 <a href="https://itunes.apple.com/app/id1453325619" target="_blank"><img align="left" src="https://github.com/ivanvorobei/SPLarkController/blob/master/Resources/Preview.gif" width="440"/></a>

 ### About
 Transition between controllers to top.
-Make **settings screen** for application.
-You can add **buttons and switches**.
+You can change animatable height after presentation controller.
 For implement settings as in preiew, see section [Settings Controller](https://github.com/ivanvorobei/SPLarkController#settings-controller).

 You can download example app [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) from AppStore.
 For **buy source code** of app in preview, go to: